Category: Nepal Travel Diaries

 The lake is considered holy in Hindu tradition and is believed to have been created by Lord Shiva.
 People often say, if we look closely inside the water, we can find lord Shiva resting down.
 We tried seeing but could not see properly.
 There’s a small temple near the lake, and many pilgrims visit to offer prayers and sprinkle the lake’s holy water in their homes for blessings.
 We spent some time at the temple praying for our family members and our loved once.
 Then someone from our group had a crazy idea: why not take a dip in the lake?

 The water was freezing, so cold that just touching it sent shivers down our spines.
 But the belief that a holy dip would erase our sins gave us purpose to take a dive.
 Laughing and shivering, we brought our extra clothes and started taking our cloths off.
 We all seven of us jumped into the icy water.
 Just to let you know, we were there only for few seconds.
-The cold was unbearable, and my feet felt numb for a while, but the experience was unforgettable.
+The cold was unbearable, and my feet felt numb for a while, but the experience was unforgettable – a really remarkable experience during the Gosaikunda Lake Trek.

 Afterward, we rushed back to the lodge for a hot cup of tea, wrapped ourselves in blankets, and just started laughing with no reason.
 The lake, the mountains, the freezing water, all of it felt something so raw and pure.